 Hydrogen peroxide (H2O2) is a natural alternative to chlorine for sanitizing your pool.
 Hydrogen peroxide is a combination of hydrogen and oxygen that's often used as an antiseptic and disinfectant.
-That little brown bottle in your medicine cabinet is probably only 3-percent hydrogen peroxide.
-For pool cleaning, you'll need 35-percent H2O2.
-You may use 35-percent, food-grade hydrogen peroxide, but a better alternative is 35-percent, pool-and-spa hydrogen peroxide, available from several online vendors.
-Pool-and-spa hydrogen peroxide is more stable and will not deteriorate on the shelf as quickly as food-grade H2O2.
-Always store hydrogen peroxide in a cool, dark place.
+That little brown bottle in your medicine cabinet is probably only 3 percent hydrogen peroxide.
+For pool cleaning, you'll need a 35 percent solution, which you can purchase at natural food stores, pool supply centers or online.
+Add a cup of hydrogen peroxide to your pool for every 100 gallons of water.

 To maintain your pool, you also need to regulate the pH of the water.
 If it goes too high, pool sanitizers function poorly.
 If it goes too low, the pool's pipes will corrode, and swimmers may experience eye irritation.
 If your pH level is too high, add baking soda to the pool.
 Add 1 1/2 pounds of baking soda per 10,000 gallons of water.
 If the pool's pH is too low, add 1/2 cup of borax for every 10,000 gallons of water.
 Borax, which is made of a natural mineral, is found in the laundry aisle of most grocery stores.

 Grab a Shower